 - The equilibrium

-If the audience is not given the fundamental facts that are needed to become invested in the story, they may end up not being invested at all, as the subconscious will be searching for the missing information.
+Suppose the audience is not given the fundamental facts needed to become invested in the story.
+In that case, they may end up not being invested at all, as the subconscious will be searching for the missing information.

-To avoid dull expository dialogue, filmmakers have sought different methods to introduce exposition as the start of a film.
+To avoid dull expository dialogue, filmmakers have sought different methods to introduce exposition as a film’s start.

 Sometimes there is too much exposition to be given a title card, so we are presented with a title crawl.
-The title for the most recognizable title crawl is often awarded to Star Wars — even if you have never seen a single Star Wars film, there is a good chance you will recognize the crawl below.
+The award for the most recognizable title crawl is often granted to Star Wars — even if you have never seen a single Star Wars film, there is a good chance you will recognize the crawl below.

 From the title crawl, we learn the relative history and context of a fictional universe, which would have otherwise bogged down an initial conversation.
 We are allowed to jump straight into the action with little expository dialogue.

-Occasionally, when we are watching a film that takes place within a fictional world, the film can become littered with questions that need to be answered so the audience can understand the context of the fiction.
-Often it can work, but sometimes it may feel like a character is solely there to ask questions so we as an audience hear the answers.
+Occasionally, when we are watching a film within a fictional world, the film can become littered with questions that need to be answered so the audience can understand the context of the fiction.
+Often it can work, but sometimes it may feel like a character is solely there to ask questions, so we as an audience, hear the answers.

-In this clip from the 1994 film The Shawshank Redemption, we are given auditory information from the character, Red.
+In this clip from the 1994 film The Shawshank Redemption, we are given auditory information from Red.
 He introduces the year and the protagonist’s name.
 This informative narration is continued throughout the film and allows for natural conversation between the characters.

 As stated in the list above, waiting until the climax of dramatic action is always an excellent place to insert exposition.
 The audience does not want information at this point; they crave it.
 The Harry Potter franchise would often reveal new information like this, usually in the form of a flashback.

-Exposition is something your story requires, but as with most things in life, too much of anything will sink your ship.
+Exposition is something your story requires, but too much can bog down your text with unnatural dialogue.